GFlowNet Foundations: Acknowledgements

 \section{Acknowledgements}

-The authors want to acknowledge the useful suggestions and feedback on the paper and its ideas provided by Alexandra Volokhova, Marc Bellemare and Valentin Thomas.
+The authors want to acknowledge the useful suggestions and feedback on the paper and its ideas provided by Alexandra Volokhova, Marc Bellemare, Valentin Thomas, Modjtaba Shokrian Zini, Mohammad Pedramfar, Arthur Maffre, and Axel Nguyen Kerbel.
 They are also grateful for the financial support from CIFAR, Samsung, IBM, Google, Microsoft, JP Morgan Chase, and the Thomas C. Nelson Stanford Interdisciplinary Graduate Fellowship.\\

 This research was funded in part by JPMorgan Chase \& Co.
 Any views or opinions expressed herein are solely those of the authors listed, and may differ from the views and opinions expressed by JPMorgan Chase \& Co. or its affiliates.
 This material is not a product of the Research Department of J.P.
 Morgan Securities LLC.
 This material should not be construed as an individual recommendation for any particular client and is not intended as a recommendation of particular securities, financial instruments or strategies for a particular client.
 This material does not constitute a solicitation or offer in any jurisdiction.